erlwes/NotesToSystemBeepMelody/README.md

 # WHY? 😂

-I ran the idea my friend ChatGPT yesterday (zero alcohol involved. true story).
+I ran the idea by my friend ChatGPT yesterday (zero alcohol involved. true story).

 The AI needed _some_ guidance, like
 1. A frequency lookup-table I found on Google, because the suggested frequencies was off.